aosbornee/DevOps-Work/Notes/Week10-Configuration-Management/Automating-Vagrant-Provisioning.md

 - In our OS we will create a setup file that would provision our vagrant files for us

+- Note that the code is explained throughout using comments

 ```bash
 #!/bin/bash